prinx/rejoice-docs/current/user-response.md

 }
 ```

-Used without argument, the `userPreviousResponses` returns an object that allows us to retrieve the user response.
+Without argument, `userPreviousResponses` returns an object that allows us to retrieve the user response.

 The object has two useful methods: `get` and `has`.
-`get` allows us to retrieve a response.
+`get` allows to retrieve a response.
-`has` allows us to check if a response exists (if a response associated to a particular menu exists.)
+`has` allows to check if a response exists (if a response associated to a particular menu exists.)

 ```php
 public function before()